CarterStefan/no-boundaries/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my old housemate at University.
+He has recently started up the 'o Boundaries' business and looking to make a living from this.
+Starting my course has come at a good time for both of us, as it gave me the opprtunity to base my project on something real, that may make a difference in the real world.
+It also gives the business the chance to have a bespoke website built for them for free.